SciNim/nimjl/readme.md

 ## TODO List

+* Segfault arises when trying to return value from Julia function.
+While it should be doable in theory, I haven't figured it out yet.
 * Tuples API
 * Pass complex struct / object from Nim to Julia & vice-versa
 * Wrap proc for sequence / Tensor to nijl_array & nimjl_array to seq / Tensor conversion